SwitchGDX/Mindustry-SwitchGDX/README.md

 target platforms by transpiling to C++ using [Clearwing VM](https://github.com/TheLogicMaster/clearwing-vm).
 The primary target is a Nintendo Switch Homebrew application.

-### Issues
+### Limitations
-- Performance
+- Performance is not amazing
+- No multiplayer/networking support
+- Poor mod support
+- No controller support

+### Mods
+- This port targets the development version of Mindustry, so mod compatibility is poor ([Asthosus](https://github.com/Catana791/Asthosus) is known working)
+- JavaScript mods currently have issues
-- Un-extracted mods have loading errors (Something with ZipFile extraction or string encoding)
+- Mods must be extracted into `mods` directory due to a runtime bug with ZipFile extraction or string encoding
+- Java mods must be extracted into `Mindustry/switch/mods` to be included in the built program (No JIT support) and have relevant class packages added to the `switch.json` `reflective` section to prevent classes being optimized out.

 ### Windows
 - Install MSYS2